NOOR-404/Facebook-SSL-Pinning-Bypass/README.md

 Android

-The project is designed around Android security research and multi-architecture testing environments.
+The project is designed for studying Android application security across multiple CPU architectures.

 ---

-🔐 SSL Pinning
+🔐 SSL / TLS Research

-SSL certificate pinning is a security mechanism that allows an application to restrict which certificates or public keys it trusts when establishing a TLS connection.

-Researching pinning can help developers and security researchers understand:

-- Certificate validation
+SSL/TLS provides encrypted communication between an application and a server.

+Certificate pinning adds another layer of trust validation by restricting which certificates or public keys an application accepts.

+This project can be used to study:

-- TLS communication
+- 🔒 TLS connections
-- Trust stores
+- 📜 Certificates
+- 🔗 Certificate chains
-- Public-key pinning
+- 📌 Certificate pinning
+- 🛡️ Trust validation
-- Android Network Security Configuration
+- ⚙️ Network Security Configuration
-- Native security implementations
+- 🧩 Native ".so" libraries
-- Runtime instrumentation
+- 🔎 Runtime security mechanisms
-- Application hardening

 ---

-📂 Native Library Research
+📂 Native Library

-For an authorized test build, a native library may reside inside the application's private native-library directory.
+For an authorized test application/build, a native library may be located inside the application's private native-library directory.

-Example structure:
+Example:

 /data/data/<your.test.package>/lib-compressed/libcoldstart.so

-Example library
+Library

 libcoldstart.so

-Example directory
+Directory

 /data/data/<your.test.package>/lib-compressed/

-«The exact location can differ depending on the Android version, application build, packaging method, and runtime environment.»
+«The exact path may vary depending on the Android version, application build, packaging configuration, and runtime environment.»

 ---

-🔧 ADB Deployment — Authorized Test Builds
+🔧 ADB — Authorized Test Environment

-For an application that you own or have explicit permission to modify, the general ADB file-deployment pattern is:
+For an application that you own or are explicitly authorized to test, the general ADB deployment format is:

 adb push [Patched-libcoldstart.so-Path] /data/data/<your.test.package>/lib-compressed/libcoldstart.so

-Where:
+Path Structure

 [Patched-libcoldstart.so-Path]
              │
              ▼
-Your authorized test library
+      libcoldstart.so
              │
              ▼
 /data/data/<your.test.package>/
              │
              └── lib-compressed/
+                     │
                      └── libcoldstart.so

-⚠️ Note

-Private application directories are protected by Android's permission and sandboxing model.
-ADB access to these locations may require an appropriate authorized test environment, such as a debuggable development build or emulator.
+«Android's application sandbox and file permissions may prevent direct access to private application directories.
+Use an appropriate debug/emulator/test environment.»

 ---

-🧪 Recommended Research Environment
+🧪 Research Environment

-For legitimate security research, use:
+Recommended environment:

-Android Emulator
+Android
    │
+   ├── x86
+   │
    ├── x86_64
-      ├── x86
+   │
    └── ARM64
           │
           ▼
-      Test Application
+   Authorized Test Build
           │
           ▼
-      TLS / SSL Analysis
+   TLS / SSL Research

-Recommended targets include:
+Suitable targets include:

-- Your own Android application
+✔ Your own application
-- A dedicated security-testing APK
+✔ Your own debug build
+✔ Authorized security-testing target
+✔ Dedicated laboratory APK
-- A deliberately vulnerable lab application
+✔ Deliberately vulnerable test application
-- Development/debug builds
-- Applications for which you have written authorization
+✔ Android emulator

 ---